SamsungDS/TorFS/README.md

 # TorFS: RocksDB Storage Backend for FDP SSDs

-TorFS is a plugin that enables RocksDB to access FDP SSDs
+TorFS is a plugin that enables RocksDB to access Flexible Data Placement (FDP) SSDs

 # Getting started